RPB Marketing | Content Marketing & Growth Marketing

 - Educate customers on data privacy to build trust.

-Yes, in fact, almost all platforms that use a CMS and a hosting service must almost obligatorily use Third-Party Cookies.
-Also, regulations in different countries force them to establish guidelines about them.
+Almost all platforms that use a CMS and a hosting service must, almost by definition, use third-party cookies.
+Also, regulations in different countries require them to establish guidelines.
+They collect information about users who enter our website.